 building to wait for parents to pick them up.
 They played old Disney movies for

-us while we waited, and I still remember the old Disney VHS tape holders, the
+us while we waited, and I still remember the old Disney VHS tape holders with

-bulky plastic sleeves that felt almost indestructible.
-They would often screen
+bulky plastic sleeves.
+They would often screen Bedknobs and Broomsticks for us.

-physical world of the school had its own repeating objects and colors.
+had its own architectural style with repeating objects and colors.
+The

+buildings were tan with dark brown roofs.
+Black metal door frames held light

+brown doors.
+On each door were small blue plaques with white writing, each

+plaque framed in wood, the kind that could simply read “Junior High.”
 It is

-The buildings were tan with dark brown roofs.
-Black metal door frames held

-light brown doors.
-On each door were small blue plaques with white writing,

-each plaque framed in wood, the kind that could simply read “Junior High.”

 In first